 Reveille Peak Ranch

 105 CR 114

 Burnet, TX 78611

 Spring Lake, formerly known as Aquarena Springs (20)

 Spring Lake, formerly known as Aquarena Springs, is a restricted access dive site that is home to eight federally listed species and is listed as an archaeological site through the State of Texas Antiquities Law.
 There is no recreational diving in the lake, but access can be granted to divers who go through the Dive Authorization Course.
 See over 2000 natural springs bubbling up from the bottom of Spring Lake, learn the history of San Marcos and enjoy the crystal clear water.
 Then be able to volunteer and dive for free!
-Detailed information about this program can be found on our website under the courses tab.
-Gigglin’ Marlin Dive & Swim is an authorized Dive Center for booking students. $230 pp for the Dive Authorization Course.
-Add $25 and get the PADI Distinctive Specialty!
+Contact us for details on how to get trained!